Mythology of Benjamin Banneker: Plan of a Peace-Office

 A Philadelphia edition of Banneker's 1793 almanac contained an anonymous essay entitled "A Plan of a Peace-Office, for the United States".
-In 1916, Phillip Lee Phillips, who was the first superintendent of maps for the Library of Congress, wrote a paper about the almanac that was presented to the Columbia Historical Society in Washington, D.C.
+In 1916, Phillip Lee Phillips, who was the first Superintendent of Maps for the Library of Congress, wrote a paper about the almanac that was presented to the Columbia Historical Society in Washington, DC.
 Phillips' paper, which stated that the almanac contained Banneker's plea for peace, also contained a complete copy of the essay.

 A report of the presentation that the Washington Star published soon afterwards stated that, in the course of the paper, "it was brought out that Banneker, who was a free Negro, friend of Washington and Jefferson, published a series of almanacs, unique in that they were his own work throughout."
 A number of books, journals, newspapers and student teaching aids then credited Banneker with the authorship of the peace plan during the more than 100 years that passed after Phillips' paper and the Star's report were published.

-However, in 1798, a Philadelphia printer had earlier published a collection of essays that Dr. Benjamim Rush, a signer of the 1776 Declaration of Independence, had written.
+However, in 1798, a Philadelphia printer published a collection of essays that Dr. Benjamin Rush, a signer of the 1776 Declaration of Independence, had written.
 Rush's preface to the publication, dated January 9, 1798, stated that most of the essays had been published soon after the end of the American Revolutionary War (1775–1783).